-UPDATE 1-Canada re-examining Boeing 737 MAX approval after FAA certification probe
+UPDATE 2-Canada re-examining Boeing 737 MAX approval after FAA certification probe

 In addition, the Seattle Times reported that Boeing’s safety analysis of a new flight control system on MAX jets, known as MCAS, had several crucial flaws, including understating the power of the system.

-Garneau said Transport Canada would do its own certification of a software change being prepared by Boeing within the next few weeks “even if it’s certified by the FAA.”
-(Reporting By David Ljunggren in Ottawa.
-Writing by Allison Lampert in Montreal; editing by Jonathan Oatis)
+Reporting By David Ljunggren in Ottawa.
+Additional reporting by David Shepardson in Washington DC Writing by Allison Lampert in Montreal; editing by Jonathan Oatis